tonym128/tonym128.github.io/_posts/2018-03-26-slownet-fasternet-raspinet.markdown

 ![Image result for google photos logo](/images/2019/08/2000px-Google_Photos_icon.svg-opt.jpg)

-I was honestly so surprised, but anytime a device in our house came home to land on the WiFi, we couldn't browse the web until it was done uploading it's photo's.
+I was honestly so surprised, but anytime a device in our house came home to land on the WiFi, we couldn't browse the web until it was done uploading its photo's.

 The worst thing about the problem is that we love Google Photo's and couldn't live without.
 From the free uploads at a great quality to the AI on the image categorization and knowing all the photos I'm in with my favourite people.